 - 123 UdC's analysis of the Critical Information Summary found significant variation in form among wireless service providers, and that their summaries were at times not brief, clear, complete or accurate.
-CCTS has noted that some wireless service providers do not know whether changes to 'related documents' referenced in their contracts with wireless service users require their customers' informed and express consent.
-In the Forum's view, the Critical Information Summary should include the following information: - A title, to distinguish the Summary from any other part of a wireless service provider's contract - A statement that amendments to related documents mentioned by wireless service providers' contracts which effectively change the terms and conditions referenced in Critical Information Summaries require wireless service users' express and informed consent - Total monthly amount allocated to amortization of all financed wireless devices - Charges for data - Total taxes payable for the service each month
+OCTS has noted that some wireless service providers do not know whether changes to 'related documents' referenced in their contracts with wireless service users require their customers' informed and express consent.
+In the Forum's view, the Critical Information Summary should include the following information: - A title, to distinguish the Summary from any other part of a wireless service provider's contract - A statement that amendments to related documents mentioned by wireless service providers' contracts which effectively change the terms and conditions referenced in Critical Information Summaries require wireless service users' express and informed consent - Total monthly amount allocated to amortization of all financed wireless devices - Charges for data - Total taxes payable for the service each month - Individual one-time charges (or fees, if there is a difference) for mandatory and optional services chosen by the signatory to the account 92

-&lt;sup>91 CCTS, Annoted Guide to the Wireless Code, "Annotation: What happens when changes to Related Documents impact Key Contract Terms and Conditions":
+91 CCTS, Annoted Guide to the Wireless Code, "Annotation: What happens when changes to Related Documents impact Key Contract Terms and Conditions":